 Situated on top of a hill with breathtaking views across to Vitoria and the Rioja Alava wine region, this 17th century Renaissance style palace became a Parador in 1978.

 The Argómaniz Parador was originally owned by the influential Larrea family in the 17th Century, becoming a palace in 1712.
-Its claim to fame came in 1813 when Napoleon resided at the Parador de Argómaniz on the eve of the Battle of Vitoria in which he was to be defeated by the Duke of Wellington .
+Its claim to fame comes from having been used as Napoleon's headquarters during the Peninsular War thanks to its proximity to Vitoria.

 The architecture of the palace is interestingly unconventional in its use of wood.
 There are no eaves to the building, so the wooden timber beams, resting on wooden pillars, which support the roof are exposed making for fascinating authentic decor.
 Local belief is that the loft was formerly used as a granary, but today that loft has been removed and now houses the dining area which provides breathtaking panoramic views from one of the many port-hole style windows.
 These incredible views can also be admired from the terrace where you can enjoy a glass of wine, indulge in a good book or just take in the impressive surrounding scenery.